zoraviel/CSS-and-GitHub-intro/README.md

 Then click the black text “Open with GitHub Desktop.”
 Your GitHub Desktop app should already be open.

-**IMPORTANT NOTE:** Where it says “https://github.com/macloo/datasette” in my screenshot below, &mdash; yours will say “https://github.com/yourname/CSS-and-GitHub-intro” instead.
+**IMPORTANT NOTE:** Where it says “https://github.com/macloo/datasette” in my screenshot below &mdash; yours will say “https://github.com/yourname/CSS-and-GitHub-intro” instead.
 DO NOT CHANGE THIS.

 <img src="images/clone1.png" alt="Click the Code button and click Open with GitHub Desktop" width=370>